folkol/seo-plugin/README.md

     </layout>
     ...

 *Since we don't want to override the site policy, the Java code makes some assumptions on the location of this field.
-It's important it's on the site template and that the name of the field is **robotsConfig** .*
+It's important it's on the site template and that the name of the field is <b>robotsConfig</b> .*

 In order to get the Robots.txt file available at /robots.txt you need to modify your web.xml and add the robots.txt filter definition.
 The filter definition is available in a file called *web-fragment.xml* but you can also take it from here.